 PRESIDENT & CHIEF EXECUTIVE OFFICER, Baystate Health

 Dr. Keroack is a graduate of Amherst College and Harvard Medical School and received his MPH from Boston University.
-He trained in internal medicine and infectious diseases at Brigham and Women’s Hospital in Boston, Mass.
-He is married to Dr. Annmarie Errichetti, CEO of St. Peter’s Hospital in Albany, NY.
-They have two grown daughters now living in Clinton, MA and Burlington, VT.
+He trained in internal medicine and infectious diseases at Brigham and Women’s Hospital in Boston.
+He serves on several local boards focused on improving the quality of life in his native Springfield and across western Massachusetts, as well as several state and national boards.
+He is married to Dr. Ann Errichetti, and they have two grown daughters now living in Massachusetts and Vermont.

 Chief Physician Executive and Chief Academic Officer, Baystate Health

 Regional Executive Dean, University of Massachusetts Medical School-Baystate

 Professor of Medicine, University of Massachusetts Medical School-Baystate